-What can sport psychologists help with?
+What can a sport and exercise psychologist help with?

 Sports psychology (sometimes referred to as performance psychology) addresses a range of symptomatic issues including:

-- Performance anxiety & stress: Over-preoccupation with thoughts and worries about sporting achievement, expectations or training and subsequent loss of life-balance can negatively impact performance and general mental health.
+- Performance anxiety & stress: Over-preoccupation with thoughts and worries about sporting achievement, expectations or training and subsequent loss of life balance can negatively impact performance and general mental health.

 - Sadness or depression: Issues around achievement, career, sporting culture, and pressure to succeed can lead to feeling depressed, hopeless, trapped or uncertain of one’s athletic vocation.